yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : The replication ID of the xCluster replication to be set up.

 --bootstrap_done *xcluster-bootstrap-done*
-: This flag indicates that bootstrapping step has been completed.
+: Indicates that the bootstrapping step has been completed.
 : After running `yugabyted xcluster create_checkpoint` for an xCluster replication, yugabyted outputs a message with database(s) for which bootstrapping is required along with the commands required for bootstrapping.

 #### add_to_replication

-Use the sub-command `yugabyted xcluster add_to_replication` to add databases to an existing xCluster replication between two clusters.
+Use the sub-command `yugabyted xcluster add_to_replication` to add databases to an existing xCluster replication.
 Run this command from the source cluster of the replication.

 For example, to add new databases to an existing xCluster replication between two clusters, run the following command from a node on the source cluster: